-A clean capping layer is required over all encapsulated soils to ensure the potential migration pathway of underlying contaminants is effectively severed.
+A 600mm thick clean capping layer is required over all encapsulated soils to ensure the potential migration pathway of underlying contaminants to future site users (Human Health receptor) is effectively severed.
 The Chemical Testing Specification for public open space is presented as Appendix II.
+As requested by the Contaminated Land Officer, soils should also be tested to determine that they are free of leachable contaminants, which could potentially pose a risk to the underlying aquifer.